Lessons from My First Real Program

 (I commemorated this program in a t-shirt)

-In 1983, in the wood shop of JHS 125 in Woodside, Queens, perhaps sensing my frustration in making a spice rack, my teacher asked if I’d rather be in “computer shop”.
-Mr. Abbey had good instincts.
+In 1983, in the wood shop of JHS 125 in Woodside, Queens, perhaps sensing that my friend and I we’re acting up out of boredom, our teacher asked if we’d rather be in “computer shop”.
+Mr. Abbe had good instincts.

 My new shop teacher, Mr. Penner, gave us each a sheet of graph paper and told us to count 80 columns and 25 rows and draw a picture by filling in squares.
 I drew a skull (I think it might have been getting close to Halloween).
 Next, he taught us enough BASIC so that we could write a program to draw our pictures on the screen.